-- 5. In the General tab, you can configure the following options: - Click the Name field and add a unique name for the replication policy. - Click the Source field and select the source HDFS service.
-You can select HDFS services managed by a peer Cloudera Manager Server, local HDFS services (managed by the Cloudera Manager Server for the Admin Console you are logged into). - Enter the Source Path to the directory (or file) you want to replicate. - Click the Destination field and select the destination HDFS service from the HDFS services managed by the Cloudera Manager Server for the Admin Console you are logged into. - Enter the Destination Path where the source files should be saved. - Select a Schedule: - Immediate Run the schedule Immediately. - Once Run the schedule one time in the future.
-Set the date and time. - Recurring Run the schedule periodically in the future.
-Set the date, time, and interval between runs. - Enter the user to run the replication job in the Run As Username field.
-By default this is hdfs.
-If you want to run the job as a different user, enter the user name here.
-If you are using Kerberos, you must provide a user name here, and it must be one with an ID greater than 1000.
-(You can also configure the minimum user ID number with the min.user.id property in the YARN or MapReduce service.)
-Verify that the user running the job has a home directory, /user/username, owned by username:supergroup in HDFS.
-This user must have permissions to read from the source directory and write to the destination directory.
-Note the following: - The User must not be present in the list of banned users specified with the Banned System Users property in the YARN configuration (Go to the YARN service, select Configuration tab and search for the property).
+- The User must not be present in the list of banned users specified with the Banned System Users property in the YARN configuration (Go to the YARN service, select Configuration tab and search for the property).
 For security purposes, the hdfs user is banned by default from running YARN containers. - The requirement for a user ID that is greater than 1000 can be overridden by adding the user to the "white list" of users that is specified with the Allowed System Users property.
 (Go to the YARN service, select the Configuration tab and search for the property.) - 6.
-Select the Resources tab to configure the following: - a.
-Scheduler Pool (Optional) Enter the name of a resource pool in the field.
+Select the Resources tab to configure the following options: - Scheduler Pool (Optional) Enter the name of a resource pool in the field.
 The value you enter is used by the MapReduce Service you specified when Cloudera Manager executes the MapReduce job for the replication.
 The job specifies the value using one of these properties: - MapReduce Fair scheduler: mapred.fairscheduler.pool - MapReduce Capacity scheduler: queue.name - YARN mapreduce.job.queuename - Maximum Map Slots Limits for the number of map slots per mapper.
 The default value is 20. - Maximum Bandwidth Limits for the bandwidth per mapper.
 The default is 100 MB. - Replication Strategy Whether file replication tasks should be distributed among the mappers statically or dynamically.
 (The default is Dynamic.)
 Static replication distributes file replication tasks among the mappers up front to achieve a uniform distribution based on the file sizes.
 Dynamic replication distributes file replication tasks in small sets to the mappers, and as each mapper completes its tasks, it dynamically acquires and processes the next unallocated set of tasks. - 7.
-Select the Advanced Options tab, to configure the following: - Add Exclusion Click the link to exclude one or more paths from the replication.
+Select the Advanced Options tab to configure the following options: - Add Exclusion Click the link to exclude one or more paths from the replication.
 The Regular Expression-Based Path Exclusion field displays, where you can enter a regular expression-based path.
 When you add an exclusion, include the snapshotted relative path for the regex.
 For example, to exclude the /user/bdr directory, use the following regular expression, which includes the snapshots for the bdr directory: